NSO

 Event Location:

-Parent & Family Day will begin at the University Student Union which is located on the east side of the University.
-Please join us for a small breakfast consisting of coffee, iced tea and freshly baked pastries.
+Parent Day will begin at the University Student Union area which is located on the east side of the University.
+Please join us for continental style refreshments in the morning ex: Hot/Iced Coffee and Tea, Baked goods, fruits, etc.

-As we get closer to the event date, a parking permit will be sent to those who have registered for the event by email.
+As we get closer to the event date, a parking permit and map will be sent to those who have registered for the event by email.
 Please print the parking permit prior to arriving on campus; additional parking permits will be provided at the orientation check-in area.
+You will want to place the parking permit on the dashboard of your vehicle so it is clearly visible.

 Frequently Asked Questions (FAQs)